andrew-hossack/dash-tools/README.md

 <details><summary>&ensp;&ensp;&ensp;&ensp;No webpage displayed after Heroku deployment, no error messages</summary>

-_Problem:_ You are able to deploy your project online to Heroku, but nothing appears
+_Problem:_ You are able to deploy your project online to Heroku, but nothing is displayed on the page

-_Solution:_ If no error message arises but your heroku app does not display on the webpage, this may be due to missing libraries that your app needs to run successfully.
+_Solution1:_ This may be due to missing libraries that your app needs to run successfully.
 Check the requirements.txt. file.

+_Solution2:_ This may due to the fact that you forgot to add `server = app.server` to you main app.py file

 </details>

 <details><summary>&ensp;&ensp;&ensp;&ensp;Procfile is incorrect</summary>